-Athletes know that targeted and specific training is key in improving and staying healthy.
-If you are a time-crunched athlete, having training sessions that hone in on targets will help you get the most out of your training in the short period of time you can carve out for training daily.
-Targeted training or training with zones set to parameters make training personalized to your specific physiology, fitness, and racing goals.
-To ensure that training zones are specific and accurate periodic testing throughout the year is needed.
+Athletes know that targeted and specific training is key to improving and staying healthy.
+If you are a time-crunched athlete, having training sessions that hone in on targets will help you get the most out of your training in the short period you can carve out for training daily.
+Targeted training or training with zones set to parameters makes training personalized to your specific physiology, fitness, and racing goals.
+To ensure that training zones are specific and accurate, periodic yearly swim, bike, and run test are needed.

 Testing is not easy, each test can be thought of as a mini-event, and knowing how to pace a test will give you the results needed to confidently set sport-specific zones.